visgl/hubble.gl/modules/core/docs/keyframe/keyframes.md

 # Keyframes

 The Keyframes class extends the luma.gl [Keyframes](https://luma.gl/docs/api-reference/engine/animation/key-frames) class and offers many additional features on top of luma's.
 In your application, extend from hubble.gl's Keyframes as shown in the `CameraKeyFrames` example.
 Add `features` to animate, such as `latitude`.
 When designing your scene, keyframe values are required for each feature you define.
-When constructing anything based on `Keyframes` the `layerId` property may be provided, which should match the layer id of the deck.gl layer you're animating.

 ## Usage